 |Fastest Win Time:||Getting Stat...|

 |Highest Score:||Getting Stat...|

 Although the standard Spider Solitaire game still is a highly popular game, the 2-Suit Spider Solitaire variant has rapidly gained in popularity due to retaining what makes the classic Spider game so good, while making it much more accessible to the average player.
 For example, on SoliTaire!
-Network, standard Spider is only won about 4% of the time and is a very difficult game that requires more than the usual amount of strategy and concentration, whereas the the Spider Solitaire 2-suit variation is won about 18% of the time and is a more relaxed version.
-It is also a great introduction to the game of Spider for most people.
+Network, standard Spider is only won about 4% of the time and is a very difficult game that requires more than the usual amount of strategy and concentration, whereas the the Spider Solitaire 2-suits variation is won about 18% of the time and is a more relaxed version.
+It is a great introduction to the game of Spider for most people.

 The goal in 2-suit Spider Solitaire is the same as in most other Spider games: Arrange eight sets of cards from King down to Ace in the same suit directly within the Columns.

 2-Suit Spider uses two decks (four sets of Ace through King in Hearts, and another 4 sets in Spades.
 There are ten Columns and each Column is dealt either 5 or 6 cards.
 The first four Columns are dealt 6 cards, and the remaining six Columns are each dealt 5 cards.
 Only the top card in each Column is dealt face up.